Chandangadewar/devops-jenkins-s3-project/README.md

 ## 📌 Project Overview

-This project demonstrates a complete **CI/CD pipeline using Jenkins** for a full-stack application.
+This project demonstrates a complete **end-to-end DevOps workflow** for a full-stack application.

-The pipeline:

-* Pulls code from GitHub
+It includes:

+* Frontend (React)
-* Builds the backend (Spring Boot)
+* Backend (Spring Boot)
-* Archives the artifact (.jar)
+* Database (AWS RDS)
+* CI/CD Pipeline using Jenkins
-* Uploads the artifact to AWS S3
+* Artifact storage in AWS S3

+The pipeline automates building, packaging, and uploading application artifacts to the cloud.

 ---